neeraj-wisetr/slate/source/index.html.md

 > Make sure to replace `your_api_key` with your API key.

-Autonami Public API uses API keys to allow access to the API.
-New keys can be generated either through the WordPress admin interface or they can be auto-generated through an endpoint.
+Autonami Public API uses API keys to allow access to it.
+New API keys can either be generated through the admin interface or auto-generated through an endpoint.

-Autonami Public API expects for the API key to be included in all API requests to the server in a query string that looks like the following:
+Autonami Public API expects the API key to be included in all API requests to the server in a query string that looks like the following:

 Parameter | Type | Description | Mandatory
 --------- | ----------- | ----------- | -----------